 Operating the lens rings on Werramat is only slightly annoying as its tiny tabs make setting shutter and f-values a bit fiddly for large fingers.
 The part that sets the film ISO has its numbers completely rubbed off on my model.
 Setting the distance, however, is very easy with the camera’s well-positioned metering ring.

 The most under-engineered part of this model is a frame counter: a screw at the bottom plate with a barely noticeable grove on a plastic ring around it that would point somewhere between 0, 10, 20, and 30.
 Thankfully, rewinding the film is rather easy with an enormous lever; opening and loading flm is nothing special: a twist ring lock with a detachable cover.

 Werramat by Carl Zeiss Jena is undoubtedly a unique camera.
 It has a ton of quirks — some fantastic assets, like the uber-fast shutter, some not so much.
 Perhaps, a collector’s must-have for its inventive features.
 Perhaps, a good choice for someone looking to take pictures with a nice lens at high shutter speeds without much noise and a possibility of flash syncing throughout its B — 1 — 1/750s range.
 But I’m a spoiled brat who owns too many incredible cameras that suit me much better, so off to the shop, it goes.

-❤ By the way: If you choose to get your Werramat from eBay, please consider using this link so that this website may get a small percentage of that sale — at no extra charge for you — thanks!
+❤ By the way: Please consider making your Carl Zeiss Jena Werramat camera purchase using this link so that this website may get a small percentage of that sale — at no extra charge for you — thanks!